ncagle/DNS-over-HTTPS/curl-distro-discussion-2024.md

 - HTTP/3 - updates on status and discussions on how to (possibly) enable this in curl for distros going forward
 - Long term support
 - What do the distros want in the curl roadmap?
+- Post Quantum curl and how to use it

 What else?